ironhack-labs/lab-ironbeers/README.md

 Layout done, let's move to creating these three pages.

-## Iteration 2 - Home _page_
+### Iteration 2 - Home _page_

 - The first page should be **Home** and should be rendered on **`/`**.
 The file that gets rendered is `index.hbs`.
 - This file should include the _beer image_, which you can find at `/public/images`.
 Together with the image, `index.hbs` should have two buttons: `Check the Beers!` and `Check a Random Beer`.
 Both buttons should navigate to the corresponding routes (which we previously defined in our nav bar as well).

 ![image](https://user-images.githubusercontent.com/23629340/36723774-7d791ef2-1bb1-11e8-991b-39dbf4fd8a59.png)

-## Iteration 3 - Beers _page_
+### Iteration 3 - Beers _page_

 The next thing we will be working on is a page where we can present all the beers we will retrieve from the remote database (_remote database_ is some distant database that allows access to the PunkAPI npm package).
-This page will be rendered every time the user clicks on the `/beers` route.
+This page will be rendered every time the user visits the the `/beers` route.

 This leads us to the conclusion that in this step, we have the two main focus areas:

 - the `/beers` route and
 - the `beers.hbs` view.

-### 3.1 The `/beers` route
+#### Iteration 3.1 The `/beers` route

 In this step, we will have a couple of micro-steps: